Signal Reconstruction from Phase-only Measurements: Uniqueness Condition, Minimal Measurement Number and Beyond: Comparison with previous works

-On the other hand, the discriminant matrices $\mathcal{D}_{\textbf{A},\mathbb{R}}(\textbf{x})$ and $\mathcal{E}_{\textbf{A},\mathbb{R}}(\textbf{x})$ can be directly applied to the reconstruction of real signal $\textbf{x}$ from Fourier phases that is widely studied in the literature.
-Thus, to see our technical contributions, we focus on comparisons between our Theorem \ref{realcasedisd}, \ref{realdise} and Condition \ref{condition1}, Condition \ref{condition2}.
+With the discriminant matrices $\mathcal{D}_{\textbf{A},\mathbb{R}}(\textbf{x})$ and $\mathcal{E}_{\textbf{A},\mathbb{R}}(\textbf{x})$, one can further explore the minimal measurement number or other interesting properties, but here we simply focus on the comparison between our Theorems \ref{realcasedisd}-\ref{realdise} and the previous Conditions \ref{condition1}-\ref{condition2}.
+Specifically, our uniqueness conditions can be specialized to Fourier measurement matrix and hence readily encompass the special case studied in \cite{hayes1980signal,ma1991novel}.
 Compared with Condition \ref{condition1}, our results exhibit two significant advantages.
-Firstly, our results are not only sufficient but also necessary, while Condition \ref{condition1} is only sufficient and can exclude some signals of interest.
-Secondly, since solving a polynomial equation often takes essentially more efforts than calculating the matrix rank, our uniqueness conditions are more practically appealing.

-Compared with Condition \ref{condition2} due to Ma \cite{ma1991novel}, our uniqueness criteria merit the generality of $\textbf{A}$.
-Moreover, when $\textbf{A}$ is the Fourier measurement matrix, Condition \ref{condition2} can be exactly recovered from Theorem \ref{realdise} concerning $\mathcal{E}_{\textbf{A},\mathbb{R}}(\textbf{x})$, see the next Proposition.
+Firstly, our results are not only sufficient but also necessary, whereas Condition \ref{condition1} is only sufficient and can exclude some signals of interest.
+Secondly, solving a polynomial equation can take essentially more efforts than calculating the matrix rank, and so our uniqueness conditions are more practically appealing.
+Compared with Condition \ref{condition2} in \cite{ma1991novel}, our uniqueness criteria merit the generality of $\textbf{A}$ and can exactly recover Condition \ref{condition2}.
+This can be done by specializing our Theorem \ref{realdise} to Fourier measurement matrix $\textbf{A}$, see the next Proposition.